-Whether throwing a small soiree for friends, watching the ball drop with the kids for a fun slumber party or enjoying an intimate evening of romance or self-care, a nourishing dinner is an excellent way to end the year with a bang.
+Whether you're throwing a big rager, hosting a small soiree, just hanging on the couch with the kids or enjoying an intimate evening of romance or self-care, a flavor-packed meal is the best way to end your year with a bang.

-Fall-off-the-bone-tender smoked turkey gives collard greens an unbelievable flavor in this recipe from chef Kevin Sbraga.
+Fall-off-the-bone-tender smoked turkey gives collard greens an unbelievable flavor in this recipe.
 This isn't a quick weeknight meal; this is a soul-satisfying side worthy of a special event like ringing in the new year.

 A tangy, warm and slightly sweet glaze takes this baked him to the next level.
 It's quick and simple to put together and looks beautiful as the centerpiece to a holiday feast.

 This shareable party version of a classic salade niçoise with a twist is perfect for entertaining large groups.
 Savory grilled skirt steak and shrimp are paired with crispy little potatoes, garlicky green beans, marinated tomatoes, hard-boiled eggs, pickled onions, olives, avocado and more — all arranged on a big colorful platter.